 Of course, the Holy Spirit has been with all people all along in the sense that in the triune God, “we live and move and have our being” (Acts 17:28).
 However, now Jesus is sending the Holy Spirit to humanity in a new and personal way—as the personal presence of Jesus himself with all people.
 Dietrich Bonhoeffer referred to this as Jesus “sharing the place” of all people—this is the nature of humanity now in union with God, in Christ, through the Holy Spirit.

 Do all people know of this union, which now constitutes their true being in Christ?
 No, their true being is “hidden in Christ” (Colossians 3:3).
 Why don’t most people know of this?
 Because the Spirit has not yet performed the miracle often referred to by theologians as “illumination.”
-That miracle will come to each person in God’s perfect timing—just the right time for each one.
+That miracle will come to each person in God’s perfect timing—at just the opportune time for each one.

-This timing is in God’s sovereign hands, and remains somewhat of a mystery to us.
-However, what we are to do is no mystery—the Spirit leads us to join Jesus in what he is doing through the church, out to the world—declaring the gospel (the truth of people’s true identity in Christ) and then helping people commit their lives to Jesus and then share in his work.
+This timing, of course, is in God’s sovereign hands, and remains somewhat of a mystery to us.
+However, what we are to do is no mystery—the Holy Spirit leads us to join Jesus in what he is doing through the church, out to the world—declaring the gospel (the truth of people’s true identity in Christ) and then helping people commit their lives to Jesus and then share in his ongoing gospel-shaped work.
 That work occurs as the Spirit opens people's eyes to see what they had not seen before, then repent, believe, take up their cross and follow Jesus.

 For other posts that address the objective and subjective realities of salvation, click here and here.
 For another article on the outpouring of the Spirit on all flesh, click here.